 Board meetings are held at quarterly intervals with additional meetings convened when urgent and important decisions need to be taken between the scheduled meetings.
-In view of the ongoing COVID-19 pandemic, the Board and Board Committee meetings were held on a hybrid basis, where they deliberated on a variety of matters including the Group's financial results, strategic decisions and direction of the Group.
+During the financial year ended ("FYE") 31 December 2022, the Board met on five (5) occasions, where they deliberated on a variety of matters including the Group's financial results, strategic decisions and direction of the Group.
 Board meetings for the whole year are scheduled ahead at the beginning of each financial year to allow the Directors to plan their schedule ahead to enable them to attend the board meetings which have been scheduled for the following year.